Bachelor of Arts (BA) Degree with a Major in Environmental Science and a Major Concentration in Earth Science

 Upon completing the BA degree with a major in Environmental Science, students will be able to:

-3. Synthesize knowledge from natural sciences and engineering and understand how it applies to the study of the environment.
+3. Synthesize knowledge and skills from natural sciences and understand how it applies to the study of the environment, including via research and/or field studies in environmental science.
+(Research, Design, or Scholarly Pursuits)

-4. Understand environmental issues from a scientific perspective and be able to solve issues using a variety of interdisciplinary perspectives (e.g., social sciences, economics, humanities, and/or architecture).
+4. Understand environmental issues from scientific and interdisciplinary perspectives (e.g., social sciences, economics, humanities, and/or architecture).
+(Critical Thinking, Communication)

 Requirements for the BA Degree with a Major in Environmental Science